roman-milk/roman-milk.github.io/the-wedding-planner.md

+===

- ****** The Wedding Planner Ch.
-08 ****** byJust_Plain_Bob© "I suppose you are pleased with yourself" Harvey said to her as they left the wedding reception.
+"I suppose you are pleased with yourself" Harvey said to her as they left the wedding reception.
 It was the first time they had been alone since the doings at her house the night before.

  "I guess I would have to say that I am."